-L. Subsequent Events
+K. Subsequent Events

-Management has evaluated subsequent events through June 19, 2020, the date which the financial statements were available to be issued and determined that the following events occurred subsequent to the reporting period that are required to be disclosed.
+Management has evaluated subsequent events through July 15, 2021, the date which the financial statements were available to be issued and determined that there were no events occurred subsequent to the reporting period that are required to be disclosed.